 You can also check out in-person workshops if that’s something you prefer, but I have to say that these online leather working classes are a perfect entryway to understanding the craft as a beginner.

-Here are a few things to know and think about before getting started:
+Here are a few things to know and consider before getting started:

 - Choose the right course and platform for you.
 Are you looking for a quick tutorial-like class or comprehensive projects and lessons?
 Do you want to be on an ongoing subscription or purchase courses individually?

-- Watch class trailers before enrolling to evaluate if you can access all required materials.
-Some items may get expensive if bought individually; looking into leather working kits like this is a great way to cut costs.
+- Watch class trailers before enrolling to confirm if you can access all required materials.
+Some items may get expensive if bought individually; looking into leather tooling kits is a great way to cut costs.

 - Some of the featured classes require a sewing machine, so make sure you either have access to a device or go with courses that focus on hand-sewn projects.

 - Know that vegan leather (pleather) is a great way to keep your crafting sustainable.
-You can always use this as a substitute for real leather, although you should be aware that it has pros and cons.
+You can always use this as a substitute for real leather, although you should be aware that this material has its pros and cons.
 You can find vegan leather options for purchase here.